-Worwood goes on to say the emotional benefits of cypress essential oil (Cupressus sempervirens) are to encourage comfort, change, understanding, balance, confidence, inner peace, wisdom, stability, patience, trust, and straightforwardness.
+Worwood also writes that the emotional benefits of cypress (Cupressus sempervirens) are to encourage balance, confidence, inner peace, comfort, change, understanding, wisdom, stability, patience, trust, and straightforwardness.

 Plant family: Cupressaceae